Mimi's Treasure

 Financial apps don’t fail because users don’t care; they fail because the experience feels threatening.
 Seeing overspending or falling behind creates a predictable loop: users check their finances, feel worse, and then avoid checking again.

 That avoidance breaks the system before any habit can form.
 So the constraint wasn’t adding better tracking or more insights.
-It was this: Engagement had to feel safe before users would stay long enough to change behavior.
+It was making engagement feel safe before users would stay long enough to change behavior.
 Every decision that followed was measured against that constraint: to reduce emotional friction first, then support action.

 From financial tracking to identity-building